jstray/deepform/README.md

 An experiment to extract information from TV station political advertising disclosure forms using deep learning, and a challenging journalism-relevant dataset for NLP/AI researchers.
 Orignal data from ProPublica's [Free The Files](https://projects.propublica.org/free-the-files/) project.

-This model achieves 90% accuracy extracting total spending from the PDFs in the corpus.
+This model achieves 90% accuracy extracting total spending from the PDFs in the (held out) test set, which shows that deep learning can generalize surprisingly well to previously unseen form types.
 I expect it could be made much more accurate through some feature engineering (see below.)

 For results and discussion, see [this talk](https://www.youtube.com/watch?v=uNN59kJQ7CA).